CDCgov/cfa-mkdocs-template/README.md

 - Easily building Python API documentation
 - Deploying documents to GitHub Pages

+See an example of what you can build on the GitHub Pages site for this repo: <https://cdcent.github.io/cfa-mkdocs-template/>

 ## Using this template

 ### Things you'll need